 Vata Dosha Vinyasa©: quiets the mind, grounding, focussing, cantering, heating and calming, anchors space and air.

 Pitta Dosha Vinyasa©: cooling and calming, cultivates patience and surrender, inward focussing, nurturing, soothes fire and water.

 Kapha Dosha Vinyasa©: promotes vitality, heating, energising, dynamic, renewing and revitalising, moves earth and water.

-It doesn’t even matter which cycle you first start with.
-You’ll feel the benefits of an anchoring (Vata Dosha Vinyasa©), soothing (Pitta Dosha Vinyasa©) and renewing (Kapha Dosha Vinyasa©) practice as a singular class.
+It doesn’t even matter which cycle you start with.
+You’ll feel the benefits of an anchoring (Vata Dosha Vinyasa©), soothing (Pitta Dosha Vinyasa©) and renewing (Kapha Dosha Vinyasa©) practice as you build your yoga practice.

 *Dosha quiz websites:

 **References: Ayurvedic Healing, A Comprehensive Guide by Dr. David Frawley